The Bankrate promise

 Just be sure to activate your 5 percent category each quarter, or you’ll automatically earn 1 percent cash back for those purchases.

-Your cash back rewards can be redeemed in a variety of ways: electronic direct deposit to an eligible bank account, statement credits, gift cards, charitable donations and payments toward Amazon.com or PayPal.com purchases.
+Your cash back rewards can be redeemed in a variety of ways: electronic direct deposit to an eligible bank account, statement credits, gift cards, charitable donations or as a payment toward your Amazon.com or PayPal.com purchases.

 You don’t want to be limited by your welcome bonus

-While other cash back welcome bonuses typically have a set limit on how much you can earn (and how much you need to spend), with the Discover It Balance Transfer card, you’re in control.
+While other cash back welcome bonuses typically have a set limit on how much you can earn (and how much you need to spend to earn them), you’re in control with the Discover it® Balance Transfer card.

-Overall, the Discover it Balance Transfer may not be worth it if you need even more time to pay off debt or aren’t positive you can complete your debt payoff within the 18-month window.
+Overall, the Discover it® Balance Transfer may not be worth it if you need even more time to pay off debt, or if you aren’t positive you can complete your debt payoff within the 18-month window.

 You need even more time to pay off debt

-While 18 months is a very good offer, the U.S. Bank Visa® Platinum Card, for example, provides a 0 percent APR for 20 billing cycles, followed by a variable APR between 15.24 percent and 25.24 percent.
-The catch is that you must initiate the balance transfer within your first 60 days of card ownership, or you lose the offer.
+While 18 months is a very good offer, the Wells Fargo Reflect® Card, for example, provides a 0 percent intro APR for 21 months on qualifying balance transfers, followed by a variable APR of 18.24%, 24.74%, or 29.99%.
+The catch is that you must initiate the balance transfer within your first 120 days of card ownership, or you lose the offer.
+There are also no additional rewards associated with this card (though this is often the case with balance transfer cards).

 You prefer an intro APR on purchases

-Further, the Discover it Balance Transfer’s intro offer on purchases is incredibly short compared to other cards’ offerings.
-So, if you (more so) need help paying off an upcoming large purchase and aren’t looking to take advantage of the balance transfer offer, you’re definitely better off with a different card.
-Once again, the U.S. Bank Visa Platinum offers a fantastic introductory 0 percent APR on new purchases for 20 billing cycles (followed by the same (15.24 percent to 25.24 percent variable APR)—but you won’t earn any rewards.
+Further, the Discover it® Balance Transfer’s intro offer on purchases is incredibly short compared to other cards’ offerings.
+So, if you need help paying off an upcoming large purchase and aren’t looking to take advantage of the balance transfer offer, you may be better off with a different card.
+The U.S. Bank Visa® Platinum Card* offers a fantastic introductory 0 percent APR on new purchases for 18 billing cycles, followed by a 19.74% to 29.74% variable APR.
+Again, you won’t earn any additional rewards with this card.

 Rotating rewards structures aren’t your thing

-The no-annual-fee Citi® Double Cash Card, for example, offers an unlimited 1 percent cash back as you buy, plus another 1 percent back when you pay for your purchases (effectively making it a flat-rate 2 percent cash back card).
-This Citi card offers a 0 percent intro APR on balance transfers for 18 months, followed by a comparatively higher variable APR of 14.24 percent to 24.24 percent.
+The no-annual-fee Citi Double Cash® Card, for example, offers an unlimited 1 percent cash back as you buy, plus another 1 percent back when you pay for your purchases (effectively making it a flat-rate 2 percent cash back card).
+This Citi card offers a 0 percent intro APR on balance transfers for 18 months, followed by a comparatively higher variable APR of 19.24 percent to 29.24 percent.
 Note, the Citi Double Cash also doesn’t offer an introductory purchase APR whatsoever.

 Further, while the card does offer a solid zero-interest period on balance transfers, if you’re uninterested in earning cash back rewards, you should opt for a card that has a slightly longer intro offer.